PennyLaneAI/pennylane/doc/code/qml_tape.rst

   of QNodes when using classical backpropagation (which is not support in the standard :class:`~.PassthruQNode`).

-* **Optimizations**: Tape mode provides various optimizations, reducing pre- and post-processing overhead, and reduces the number of quantum evaluations in certain cases.
+* **Optimizations**: Tape mode provides various performance optimizations, reducing pre- and post-processing overhead, and reduces the number of quantum evaluations in certain cases.

 .. warning::